iimahdii/arvo-autodeploy-takehome/VIDEO_SCRIPT.md

 "The system automatically:
 - Detects it's a Flask application with 60% confidence
-- Parses 'Deploy on GCP' to understand I want Google Cloud
+- Parses 'Deploy on GCP' using multi-tier NLP (Vertex AI, then fallback)
 - Chooses VM deployment for simplicity
-- Generates complete Terraform infrastructure"
+- Generates complete Terraform infrastructure
+- Fixes localhost URLs to use the deployed VM's IP"

 **[Point to output tables showing framework detection, requirements, infrastructure]**